By Ed Staskus

 “It’s like really bad crying, like if you cut your finger off by accident.”

 “That’s a Banshee, for sure,” Oliver said.
 “Thank goodness it’s not the Babadook.”

 Banshees are fairy women who keen shriek and wail, most of the time because they know somebody in the family is going to die.
 They have long streaming hair and wear dark cloaks and green dresses.
+They hide in closets, sleeping in piles of socks.
 Sometimes they are young and sometimes they are old.
 Sometimes they are tall.
 Other times they are short.

 “Was your Banshee tall or short?”

 “She was short, about half the size of Evil Eye.”

 “Then she’s the older kind of Banshee,” Oliver said.
 “Was she outside under a full moon?”